+When your product manager is researching the market, she has a choice between using hypotheticals and actuals.
 When interviewing a prospective customer, a product manager who uses hypotheticals asks such questions as:

 - Would you be willing to buy a product that does x, y, and z?

 - If I were to offer you a product that does x, y, and z, how much would you be willing to pay for it?